Lightstreamer/Lightstreamer-example-MPNChatMetadata-adapter-java/README.md

 * [Lightstreamer - Chat Demo - iOS Client - Swift](https://github.com/Lightstreamer/Lightstreamer-example-Chat-client-ios-swift)

-The project must be modified in order to work with your app ID and certificate and to point to your Lightstreamer Server.
+The project must be modified in order to work with your app ID and certificate and to point to your Lightstreamer Server:

-For the iOS Client:

 * your app ID must be set as the *Bundle Identifier* of the project (in Xcode, it may be found in the General tab of the project);
 * the IP address of your Lightstreamer Server must be set in the `SERVER_URL` constant in the `SwiftChat/ViewController.swift` file.